-Alfred Kastler was born in Guebwiller in Alsace on May 3, 1902.
+OSA Honorary Member Alfred Kastler was born in Guebwiller in Alsace on 3 May 1902.
 Kastler’s interest in science was fanned by his early math and science teachers.
 In particular, Kastler read Arnold Sommerfeld's book on atomic structure and spectral lines.
 This volume introduced him to the principle of the conservation of momentum applied to the exchange of energy between atoms and radiation.
 This principle would guide Kastler’s research throughout his career.

 Kastler entered the École Normale Superieure in Paris in 1921, and left in 1926 to teach high school students.
 He taught for five years, and then began his career in higher education.
 In 1941, in the midst of the German occupation, he was asked to help establish a physics teaching program at the Ecole Normale Superieure.
 He stayed on at the school until 1968, training and collaborating with students who would become important figures in optics in their own right.
 From 1968-1972, Kastler was director of research at the National Center for Scientific Research.